theayushgaur/Cybria/README.md

-# chatgpt_app
+# Cybria - An AI Assistant Application.

-A new Flutter project.
+A Flutter project.

 ## Getting Started